North Cascades Ecosystem Subcommittee Meetings

 NEPA Process and Documents

-- Environmental Impact Statement: North Cascades Ecosystem Grizzly Bear Recovery
+- 2017 Environmental Impact Statement: North Cascades Ecosystem Grizzly Bear Recovery and supporting documents

 The purpose of the Environmental Impact Statement (EIS) is to evaluate a range of alternatives for how to restore grizzly bears to the North Cascades Ecosystem (NCE).
 The National Park Service (NPS) and the U.S. Fish and Wildlife Service (FWS) are the lead agencies on the EIS.
 The cooperating agencies are the U.S.D.A.
 Forest Service and the Washington State Department of Fish and Wildlife.